Missing Washington teen found safe in Michigan, 30-year-old man arrested: Police

 Since there are multiple locations involved, formal criminal charging is still being coordinated between agencies, authorities say.

-The MVPD said its investigators called Ella’s family immediately after finding her.
+The MVPD said its investigators called the girl’s family immediately after finding her.

-Note: Editor's Note: FOX 13 has removed the name and images of the 14-year-old girl as she has been found and may be the victim of assault.